 Looking for a safari trip but don’t like travelling for long?
-Visit Lake Mburo National Park, the closet and one of the smallest of Uganda’s savannah national parks.
-It is a 3.5 hours’ drive getting to Lake Mburo.
+Visit Lake Mburo National Park, the closest and one of the smallest of Uganda’s savannah national parks.
+It is a 3.5 hours drive to get to Lake Mburo.
 Lake Mburo covers 370 sq. km and together with 13 other lakes in the area forms part of a 50km long wetland system linked by a swamp.
 There are 5 lakes that lie within the park’s boundary and Lake Mburo is the largest.
 Let’s discover this ‘Whispers of the Wild beauty’.

 Top things to do in Lake Mburo National Park

 Wildlife Game Drives